 3. Keep and store.
 (Find a permanent storage place for the item.)

-Develop a plan moving forward, so that items don’t gravitate back to the Hot Spot in the future.
+4.Spend a few minutes each day maintaining the space, so that items don’t gravitate back to the Hot Spot in the future.

 Document Your Success